Man shot following dispute at large house party in Virginia Beach, police say

 VIRGINIA BEACH, Va.
 (WAVY) — Police said a dispute broke out at a large house party that led to one man sustaining a gunshot wound on Saturday night.

-The incident was reported at 1800 block of Chloe Lane in Virginia Beach.
+The call came in just before 10 p.m. for shots fired in 1800 block of Chloe Lane in Virginia Beach.

 The adult victim was taken to a local hospital in a private vehicle, according to police.